Eileen Burgoyne: Later life

 Burgoyne was unmarried.
 For the last 20 years of her life, she lived at 26 Grimwood Drive in Twickenham, London, and died in hospital 6 April 2013 at the age of 97.

 Discovery

-Information about Eileen Burgoyne's life as a spy emerged only after her death when weapons were found by builders at her former home sparked a bomb scare leading to an evacuation of her street.
+Information about Eileen Burgoyne's life as a spy emerged only after her death when weapons found by builders at her former home sparked a bomb scare leading to an evacuation of her street.
 Police later found possessions and documents which revealed her involvement in the intelligence services.

 The BBC series Heir Hunters Series 12 Episode 11 focused on the case of Burgoyne, undertaking extensive research into her life and career, this episode was produced in November 2017 and broadcast in July 2018.